Despite my best attempts to introduce levity, the Annual

 send me a paragraph (please keep it under 500 words) about your latest

-opus, and an image of the cover (or a link I can grab it from).
+opus, and an image of the cover (or a link we can grab it from).

-For Prize Essays, I am able to publish only the first place student essays
+For Prize Essays, we are able to publish only the first place student essays

 (Talbot Prizes).
-For the Chadwick competition, I will publish the Chadwick
+For the Chadwick competition, we will publish the Chadwick

 winner, the Boethius winner, and the Lyceum winner.